xtremespb/frank/README.md

 # FRANK

-FRANK is a multi-purpose hardware emulation platform based on Raspberry Pico and Raspberry Zero.
-It's a hardware fork of [Murmulator](https://murmulator.ru/) project by Alex Ekb which implements many additional features.
+FRANK is a versatile hardware emulation platform based on Raspberry Pico and Raspberry Zero.
+It is a hardware fork of the [Murmulator](https://murmulator.ru/) project by Alex Ekb, incorporating numerous additional features.

-The name "FRANK" comes from "Frankenstein" because it combines various parts from different projects, much like how Dr. Frankenstein created his monster from different body parts.
-This amalgamation allows FRANK to offer a unique and powerful set of capabilities.
+The name "FRANK" is derived from "Frankenstein" as it integrates various components from different projects, similar to how Dr. Frankenstein created his monster from different body parts.
+This combination enables FRANK to offer a unique and powerful set of capabilities.

 ## Supported Platforms

 FRANK supports emulation for a variety of platforms, including:

 - **ZX Spectrum**: Emulates the classic 8-bit home computer, allowing users to run original ZX Spectrum software and games.
-Supports the enhanced versions of the ZX Spectrum with additional features and capabilities.
+It also supports enhanced versions of the ZX Spectrum with additional features.
 - **Atari 800**: Supports emulation of the Atari 8-bit family of home computers.
-- **NES**: Emulates the Nintendo Entertainment System, allowing users to play classic NES games.
+- **NES**: Emulates the Nintendo Entertainment System, enabling users to play classic NES games.
 - **Game Boy**: Provides emulation for the original Game Boy, Game Boy Color, and Game Boy Advance handheld consoles.
 - **Sega Master System**: Emulates the Sega Master System home console.
 - **Sega Game Gear**: Supports emulation of the Sega Game Gear handheld console.
-- And many more
+- And many more.

 These emulation capabilities make FRANK a versatile platform for retro computing enthusiasts and hobbyists.

-## How to build your own
+## How to Build Your Own

-You can order the PCBs from any manufacturers, I do recommend JLCPCB but you may wish to order them anywhere you want to.
-The FRANK's PCB size is less than 10x10 cm which makes it's production as cheap as possible.
+You can order the PCBs from any manufacturer.
+JLCPCB is recommended, but you may choose any supplier.
+The FRANK PCB size is less than 10x10 cm, making production cost-effective.

 You can download the Gerber files [here](./gerber/).
 The latest revision is 1.12.

-The following parts are required in order to build your own FRANK:
+The following parts are required to build your own FRANK:

 | Reference | Value                  | Qty | Type               | AliExpress                                                                 |
 |-----------|------------------------|-----|--------------------|----------------------------------------------------------------------------|